 Notice Signage

-- “All Employees Are Required to Wash Hands Before Returning to Work”
+- “All Employees Must Wash Hands Before Returning to Work”

 - “All Visitors Must Sign In”